 Compared to other equipment manufacturers, John Deere leads the way in workplace safety.
 And, surprisingly, we have injury rates below those common even in non-manufacturing sectors.

-Here are the Deere units that earned the National Safety Council's Occupational Excellence Achievement Award:
+Deere units who earned the National Safety Council's Occupational Excellence Achievement Award are:

 Parts Distribution Locations

 - John Deere Coffeyville Works, Coffeyville, Kansas

 - John Deere Des Moines Works, Des Moines, Iowa